antailbaxt3r/antailbaxt3r/README.md

 I am an enthused Javascript and Java developer who loves trying new things and exploring new tech.
 Currently living in Varanasi, India.

 #### What am I up to?
-- I'm currently working on Blockchain development using Ethereum Blockchain ans Web3.js
+- I'm currently working on Blockchain development using Ethereum Blockchain and Web3.js
 - I'm also trying my hand at competitve programming!

 #### My Stack